International Student Advising and Support

 - Office of International Student and Scholar Services (OISSS) is your campus resource for all legal and status inquiries, including visas and employment, and they are also an excellent resource for campus and local referrals and assistance with acclimating to life in the United States and at Brown.

 - International Mentoring Program (IMP), a peer mentoring program sponsored by Campus Life and Student Services.
-While primarily focused on first-year undergraduates, any student with a question is encouraged to contact email@example.com, reach out to one of the mentors, or contact the IMP advisor, Ricky Gresh, Senior Director for Student Engagement in the Office of the Vice President for Campus Life and Student Services.
+While primarily focused on first-year undergraduates, any student with a question is encouraged to contact email@example.com, reach out to one of the mentors, or contact the IMP advisor, Shontay Delalue, Director of International Student and Visitor Experience.

 There are over 400 student organizations at Brown and many that address cultural and/or global issues.
 Various cultural and/or regional organizations vary as to whether they focus on the domestic United States, international, or both.
 Near the start of each term there is an Activities Fair involving many of these groups.